trigaten/Learn_Prompting/docs/basics/few_shot.md

 ## Conclusion

 In conclusion, few-shot prompting is an effective strategy that can guide the model to generate accurate and appropriately structured responses.
-By providing multiple examples, few-shot prompting allows the model to understand the desired output format and respond accordingly, making it a preferred method over zero-shot and one-shot prompting in most scenarios[^b].
+By providing multiple examples, few-shot prompting allows the model to understand the desired output format and respond accordingly, making it a preferred method over zero-shot and one-shot prompting in most scenarios[^c].

+[^a]: Few-shot prompting is also called in-context learning.
-[^a]: The technical word for these examples is *exemplars*.
+[^b]: The technical word for these examples is *exemplars*.
-[^b]: These techniques are useful when you don't have examples.
+[^c]: These techniques are useful when you don't have examples.